IndianMusicLessons.com: The Pioneer in Online Teaching of Indian Music

 I had a long discussion with my 13 year old son.
 A person who did not have much understanding about computers and Internet excepting that he loved computer games!
 But I wanted someone to talk and he was easy to grab.
 My son advised that I should try Internet Music Teaching!
 So, sat down on my PC and created my first website in MS Word and published under free web hosting site Angelfire.

 Among my first group of students to respond was Mr. Gary Pro of Seattle, USA.
 Gary was a computer scientist and exceptionally good human being.
 After a few months interactions Gary found that the system was working for him.
 He offered to help me to bring up a full website and he gave the name ‘Indian Music Lessons’.
 Gary spent many hours to build the site, tried many options, tried to offer many facilities for video conferencing.
 Unfortunately, the available Calcutta Internet bandwidth was too slow to handle all of them.
 So finally he presented a simpler site.

 Dr. Matti suggested me to use ‘Eyeball’ for video conferencing.
 Eyeball could work even at lower Internet speed.
 So, we used Eyeball Chat for the first few years.

 Later we shifted to Skype and of late we are also working through Face Time for Mac users.

 During this long journey through history since 2002, the year when Indian Music Lessons started to work formally as a pioneer of online music teaching in Indian Classical Music, we had many students.
 Many of them learned the art and finally became good performers.
+You may love listening to the IML students’ perforomances through the links at the left sidebar.
 Some of these students did not perform in public concerts but were happy with the knowledge and enjoying the bliss of music.
 We are glad that the concept worked.

 13 September, 2015, Kolkata